BreakawayConsulting/soc-eval-seL4/imx8m.md

 i.MX 8M is a family of *application processors* from NXP.

-A general overview of the family is available from the (manufacturer website)[https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/i-mx-applications-processors/i-mx-8-processors/i-mx-8m-family-armcortex-a53-cortex-m4-audio-voice-video:i.MX8M].
+A general overview of the family is available from the [manufacturer website](https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/i-mx-applications-processors/i-mx-8-processors/i-mx-8m-family-armcortex-a53-cortex-m4-audio-voice-video:i.MX8M).

 ## High-level Specs